scen/stanleycen.com/posts/facebook-messaging-analytics-update.md

 # Facebook Messaging Analytics Update!

-Check out the newer android equivalent [here](/blog/facebook-messaging-analytics-android)!
+P.S. there's an Android version [here](/blog/facebook-messaging-analytics-android)!

-The original blog post for this version is [here](/blog/facebook-messaging-analytics).
+The original blog post for this web application is [here](/blog/facebook-messaging-analytics).

 I made a couple of small updates to my Facebook Messaging Analytics project.
 It now uses the the Google Maps Geocoding API to determine where each message was sent from if the position data exists.
 We can also overlay the latitude/longitude coordinates onto a Google Map canvas.
 Two examples are shown below:

-<photo cloudinary src="map1_nh3ytf.png">Example 1</photo>
+<div class="photo" noresize cloudinary src="map1_nh3ytf.png">Example 1</div>

 <!--more-->

-<photo cloudinary src="map2_isqjcf.png">Example 2</photo>
+<div class="photo" noresize cloudinary src="map2_isqjcf.png">Example 2</div>

 I also added a global date selector to let the user selectively analyze specific time spans.
 More to come...